 It feels like the responsibility of raising children is even more critical and fraught with danger today than it was for my parents or even me.
 Today children navigate social media, hurried and demanding schedules that prevent families from coming together daily as a unit, and societal pressure to grow up quicker than they need to.

-I take heart than when my child attempted suicide he was doing so as a response to perceived trouble he was in.
+I take heart that when my child attempted suicide he was doing so as a response to perceived trouble he was in.
 I will carry that guilt forever and it motivates me to reach out to other parents and children.

 In being true to my Native roots, I have strived to incorporate the following philosophy in my life.
 Some came early, some came late.
 It is never too late to start making the safety of children the most important issue in our lives.

-As an eagle prepares it’s young to leave the nest with all the skills and knowledge it needs to participate in life, in the same manner so I will guide my children.
+As an eagle prepares its young to leave the nest with all the skills and knowledge it needs to participate in life, in the same manner, so I will guide my children.